 Saliva that has xylitol is more alkaline than saliva stimulated by other sugar products.
 After taking xylitol products, the concentration of basic amino acids and ammonia in saliva and plaque may rise, and plaque pH rises as well.
 When pH is above 7, calcium and phosphate salts in saliva start to move into those parts of enamel that are weak.
 Therefore, soft, calcium deficient enamel sites begin to harden again.

-Xylitol can be an excellent adjunct to normal brushing and flossing coupled with regular dental visits and professional cleanings.
-The best part is it is quite easy to incorporate xylitol into your daily routine.
+If you are looking for an alternative that is healthier regular sugar, give xylitol a try.
+Xylitol can be an excellent addition to normal brushing and flossing coupled with regular dental visits and professional cleanings.
+The best part is it is quite easy to incorporate xylitol into your daily routine to improve dental health as well as overall health.